 - 2 tbsp. powdered sugar, plus more for dusting (optional)

-* Flour is like a sponge.
-I found that only 200 ml of heavy cream was needed to form a soft dough with my specific brand of all purpose flour (I also weighed my ingredients).
+- Flour is like a sponge.
+I found that less than 200 ml of heavy cream was needed to form a soft dough with my specific brand of all purpose flour (I also weighed my ingredients).
 For best results, I’d suggest starting with the smaller amount of cream first, adding more as needed.

 Make the Dough: In a large bowl whisk together the flour, sugar, baking powder and salt.
 With your fingertips, mix the butter into the flour until it looks like coarse meal.
 Add the lemon zest.
 Drizzle some of the the heavy cream over the dough using a fork to combine.
 Add more cream as needed.
 Finish mixing by hand to form a soft ball of dough.
 Note: you can also use a stand mixer fitted with the paddle attachment for mixing.

 Line a baking sheet with parchment paper; set aside.
-On a lightly floured surface, roll the dough to no less than a 1-inch (2.5cm) thickness.
-If it’s rolled out too thin, you’ll get thin shortcakes (I use a ruler to double check).
+On a lightly floured surface, roll the dough to no less than a 1-inch thick.
+If it’s rolled out too thin, you’ll get thin shortcakes (use a ruler to double check).
 Cut the dough into rounds using a 3-inch pastry cutter or the rim of an appropriate size drinking glass.
 Press together the remaining dough scraps, roll out again to the same thickness, and cut into more rounds.
-You should end up with 12 rounds.
+You should end up with 7 rounds.
+If not, check the size of the your pastry cutter.
 Place onto the lined baking sheet.
 Wrap and chill for 1 hr.

 Make the Whipped Cream: Combine the heavy cream and powdered sugar in a stand mixer fitted with the whisk attachment.
 Process until soft peaks form.
 Wrap and chill until ready use.